Hey brands, here are 5 mistakes you're making when it comes to hiring models for your photoshoots, and how to fix those mistakes. Ready?

 3. You aren't preparing your models.

-Earlier in my career, I was part of many photoshoots where the small business I was shooting for did not brief models before hand, did not communicate that hair/makeup wouldn't be provided, etc. This inspired a passion for creative direction in me, so that I could be the one managing the models and making sure these details were taken care of, but it's important for brands to know what's involved as well, and to know things such as the importance of asking models to come prepared with a manicure, or not only bring graphic tees to set, etc. If you can't get the models prepped for your shoot, make sure you hire someone who can.
+In the early days, we were part of many photoshoots where the small business we were shooting for did not brief models before hand, did not communicate that hair/makeup wouldn't be provided, etc. This inspired a passion for creative direction and producing in us, so that we could be the one managing the models and making sure these details were taken care of, but it's important for brands to know what's involved as well, and to know things such as the importance of asking models to come prepared with a manicure, or not only bring graphic tees to set, etc. If you can't get the models prepped for your shoot, make sure you hire someone who can.

 4. You aren't budgeting time in the schedule for food, breaks, changing, etc.

 We feel like this is pretty straight forward, but so many brands don't budget time for things like, well, USING THE BATHROOM!
 People, let your models use the bathroom.
 Okay?
 Okay.

 5. You aren't having your models sign a release.

 This is an important step that's often overlooked.
 Just like you sign a contract with your photographer, the model release acts as a contract between you and your models.
 This protects all parties involved regarding how the photos will be used, as well as the rights the model has to the images.
 Avoid a potential lawsuit and protect your business.

 Have any thoughts or questions?
 Ask away!
 If you found value in this article, be sure to share it with a fellow business owner or creative who could benefit from these insights!